Tell me if this scenario sounds familiar to you:

 My goal is to help you learn that changing how you communicate with yourself and others can change your life.

 The Why Behind My Work

-The whole narrative of my life shifted when Mauricio (Mau) my first love, my best friend, the person who knew me the best in the world passed away unexpectedly a handful of years ago.
+The whole narrative of my life shifted when Mauricio (Mau) my first love, my best friend, the person who knew me the best in the world passed away unexpectedly in 2011.
 He was 32.